rnnh/bioinfo-notebook/docs/cl_intro.md

 ## Using the `head` command

 The `head` command can be used to view the first part (the head) of a file or files.
+This command is useful for examining very large files quickly.
 From the `bioinfo-notebook/` working directory, use `head data/example_nucleotide_sequence.fasta` to view the head of that FASTA file.

 ```bash